 The collection includes some of Hill's own work, including a pencil drawing of Maud Russell, and paintings of Tory Island.
 There are also pieces by Modern Movement painters who had inspired him, such as Gwen and Augustus John, Degas, Edwin Landseer, and Georges Seurat.

-We're now using the West Corridor to create small, focused exhibitions of selected works, whcih will change annually to showcase different themes.
+We use the West Corridor to create small, focused exhibitions of selected works, which change to showcase different themes.
 We're currently highlighting five key drawings from the collection, by Henri Gaudier-Brzeska, Augustus John, John Piper, John Bratby and Anna Ticho.

 The Morning Room